pippinbarr/cart263-2021/topics/the-webpage/html-overview.md

 ## More structure

-You may have heard of the `<div>` tag, which is a generic way of dividing up parts of your webpage into meaningful units.
+The `<div>` tag is a generic way of dividing up parts of your webpage into meaningful units.
 We might do something like the following to create two individual sections of our page, thinking of the `<h2>` tags as denoting sections:

 ```html
 <!DOCTYPE html>